jwcomp4/UFOs/README.md

-# Module 11 Challenge: UFO Analysis
+# UFO Analysis

 ## Overview

- - This challenge adds functionality to a JavaScript app that allows for more granular filtering and more in-depth analysis of UFO sightings.
+ - This analysis adds functionality to a JavaScript app that allows for more granular filtering and more in-depth analysis of UFO sightings.
  - Using JavaScript allows for dynamic presentation of the data using multiple filters.
  - Finally, the JavaScript app is integrated with HTML making the data anlysis and visualization available online.
     - This HTML file also uses CSS and Bootstrap styling.